 - 16 oz. salsa verde

-- 15 oz. can white northern beans, drained
+- 15 oz. white northern beans drained and rinsed

 - 1 tablespoon ground cumin